ExQueueSee/task-manager-web-app/README.md

 - **Visibility Controls:**
   - Tasks can be public or private
   - Visibility can be modified by task owners or admins
+- **Excel Export:**
+  - Export tasks to Excel spreadsheets with comprehensive filtering options
+  - Download options include "All Tasks", "My Tasks", "Available Tasks", "In Progress Tasks", "Completed Tasks", "Cancelled Tasks", and "Behind Schedule Tasks"
+  - Admins can export any task regardless of visibility settings
+  - Regular users can only export tasks they have permission to view
+  - Exports include task name, description, status, assignee, and due date

 ### 3. Task Properties & Workflow
 - **Task Attributes:**